-CONNECT THE COMPUTER DIRECTLY TO AN ELECTRICAL OUTLET -Bypass power protection devices, power strips, and the extension cable to verify that the computer turns on.
+CONNECT THE COMPUTER DIRECTLY TO AN ELECTRICAL OUTLET -

+Bypass power protection devices, power strips, and the extension cable to verify that the computer turns on.
+To access the help file, see page 104.

-ADJUST THE POWER PROPERTIES - Your computer may be in standby or hibernate mode.
-For information on power management modes, see the Tell Me How help file, or search for the keyword standby or hibernate in the Windows XP Help and Support Center.
-To access help files, see page 56.
+ADJUST THE POWER PROPERTIES - Search for the keyword standby in the Help and Support Center.
+For instructions on accessing help files, see page 104.

-SWITCH THE VIDEO IMAGE - If your computer is attached to an external $\frac{F8}{CRT/LCD}$ to switch the video image to the display. monitor, press | Fn
+SWITCH THE VIDEO IMAGE - If your computer is attached to an external F8 CRT/LCD to switch the video image to the display. monitor, press | Fn